Ocean Advocate Says Those Watery Depths Hold Solutions To Earth’s Most Alarming Challenges

 First of all, we are at a time when the world faces a multitude of potential calamities.
-I mean ranging from climate change to a struggling coal industry looking for bailout to rapid population growth.
+I moreover mean climate change.
+That’s as well as a struggling coal industry.
+You know they are looking for bailout.
+Finally to rapid population growth.
 However, the solution could be all around us.

 Now Water is the world’s most valuable element.
 It is the key ingredient to solving Earth’s most vexing problems.
 Even says Peter Neill who is director of the World Ocean Observatory (www.worldoceanobservatory.org).
 He is also author of “The Once and Future Ocean: Notes Toward a New Hydraulic Society.”